LuaGunsX/HerbertV1/README.md

 # HerbertV1
 Herbert is a FREE FE bypass that 100% works!
 It also replicates the client!
+I have to make this clear; this is just a shitpost script of course.

 JOIN THE DISCORD SERVER FOR UPDATES: https://discord.gg/ZhZRyaru88